 This post is lengthy because I want you prepped for the best success possible.
 If you’ve never made homemade English muffins before, I encourage you to review the entire post as well as the video and step-by-step photos below the recipe.
 Are you a yeast beginner?
-This Baking with Yeast Guide & my Yeast Beginners email series are both helpful.
+This Baking with Yeast Guide is helpful.

 English muffins are a breakfast staple in the US, inspired by the traditional English crumpet.
-You can enjoy them plain, but they taste divine toasted with butter, honey butter, or jam.
-English muffins are essential for eggs Benedict and as the bread for breakfast sandwiches with egg, bacon or sausage, and cheese.
+You can enjoy them plain, but they taste divine toasted with butter, honey butter, jam, or even raspberry sauce.
+English muffins are essential for eggs Benedict and as the bread for breakfast sandwiches.
 If you’ve never heard of English muffins before, imagine a homemade yeasted bread patty with plenty of airy pockets inside– much denser and flatter than dinner rolls.
 The craggy, airy goodness inside is branded as “nooks and crannies” by the company Thomas’.
-(Love their cinnamon raisin English muffins!)

 By the way, if you enjoy baking with whole wheat flour, try this hearty, yet soft whole wheat pizza dough.
 It’s a whole grain favorite!

 Are English Muffins… Bread?